Peace movement: Mahatma Gandhi and nonviolent resistance

 Gandhi was the first person to apply the principle of nonviolence on a large scale.
-The concepts of nonviolence (ahimsa) and nonresistance have a long history in Indian religious thought, and have had a number of revivals in Hindu, Buddhist, Jain, Jewish and Christian contexts.
+The concepts of nonviolence (ahimsa) and nonresistance have a long history in Indian religious and philosophical thought, and have had a number of revivals in Hindu, Buddhist, Jain, Jewish and Christian contexts.
 Gandhi explained his philosophy and way of life in his autobiography, The Story of My Experiments with Truth.
 Some of his remarks were widely quoted, such as "There are many causes that I am prepared to die for, but no causes that I am prepared to kill for."

 Gandhi later realized that a high level of nonviolence required great faith and courage, which not everyone possessed.
 He advised that everyone need not strictly adhere to nonviolence, especially if it was a cover for cowardice: "Where there is only a choice between cowardice and violence, I would advise violence."

 Gandhi came under political fire for his criticism of those who attempted to achieve independence through violence.
 He responded, "There was a time when people listened to me because I showed them how to give fight to the British without arms when they had no arms ... but today I am told that my non-violence can be of no avail against the Hindu–Moslem riots; therefore, people should arm themselves for self-defense."

 Gandhi's views were criticized in Britain during the Battle of Britain.
 He told the British people in 1940, "I would like you to lay down the arms you have as being useless for saving you or humanity.
 You will invite Herr Hitler and Signor Mussolini to take what they want of the countries you call your possessions ...
 If these gentlemen choose to occupy your homes, you will vacate them.
 If they do not give you free passage out, you will allow yourselves man, woman, and child to be slaughtered, but you will refuse to owe allegiance to them."